Gideon-K-Marx/Meta-Attention-For-Off-Policy-Actor-Critic/README.md

 The Dockerfile we used has also been uploaded.

-If you find this work is useful in your research, please consider citing
+If you find this work is useful in your research, please consider citing:

     @article{HUANG202386,
     title = {Meta attention for Off-Policy Actor-Critic},